ExpressLRS/Docs/docs/software/serialvtx.md

 ## Hardware Requirements

-Using serial VTX control requires at least a secondary UART TX pin assigned on your ESP32-based receiver, such as the Radiomaster RP4TD or the BetaFPV SuperP.
+Using serial VTX control requires at least a secondary UART TX pin assigned on your ESP32-based receiver, such as the RadioMaster RP4TD or the BetaFPV SuperP.
 You may need to assign a pin as Serial TX using the Lua script "Other devices" section, or using the [RX Web UI](/quick-start/webui/) if one is not already set up.

 ## Software Requirements